-When consumers are faced with deciding between a wide array of choices – all things with similar features or benefits – they go with the one that they either recognize or the one that has a more pleasing design.
+When consumers are faced with deciding between a wide array of choices – all things with similar features or benefits – they go with the one they either recognize or the one with a more pleasing design.

 Smashing Magazine’s Steven Bradley explained it well: